 As we work with communities to design transportation services to meet their unique needs, we would set priorities and parameters for integrating these services with our fixed-route bus network.
-Metro's Alternative Services Program will continue to utilize the Service Guidelines to inform project design, and will develop performance metrics specific to alternative services to better assess how well these services are performing.
-Alternative services will continue to play an important role in providing equitable access to transportation for all people in King County.
-We would use our Service Guidelines, cost recovery mandates, and other servicedesign policies and would consider these criteria:
+Metro's Alternative Services Program would continue to use the Service Guidelines to inform project design, and would develop performance metrics specific to alternative services to better assess how well these services are performing.
+Alternative services would continue to play an important role in providing equitable access to transportation for all people in King County.
+Alternative service options would provide access to transit in places where fixed-route service is not the most cost-effective mode, and would help low-income and minority populations have greater access to transit service than the population as a whole.
+We would use our Service Guidelines, cost recovery mandates, and other service design policies and would consider these criteria:

-- Benefits to low-income and minority communities. - The effectiveness for customers and the cost-efficiency of alternative services compared to fixed-route transit. - Costs per passenger, per trip, and per mile.
+- Benefits to low-income and minority communities. - The effectiveness for customers and the

-For a full description of Metro's current service types, see Appendix A.
+For a full description of Metro's current service types, see Appendix A, page A-9.